 Alejandra Simonetta graduated from MA Footwear at LCF in 2014, and won The Cordwainers Dato's Jimmy Choo Award 2014.
-She now works as a Product Developer in London.
+She now works for Rupert Sanderson as a Store Manager.

 Could you introduce yourself and your current role?

 My name is Alejandra Simonetta.
 I am an Argentinean Footwear Designer.
 First I did my BA in Fashion and Textile Design in Argentina and I have just finished my Masters in Footwear at LCF.
-Currently, I work as a Footwear Product Developer for a brand based in London and I am part of some collaborative projects within the conceptual footwear field that will be shown in the next upcoming months.
+Currently, I work as a Store Manager for Rupert Sanderson.

 How did you get to where you are today?

 I have always worked really hard for what I believe.
 I really try to keep focused and keep my feet on the ground.
 These are the most important values that I have for my everyday life and work experiences.
 I follow my instinct and I try to keep on moving to let opportunities disappear and appear and get me closer to my achievements.

 Why did you choose to study MA Footwear at LCF?

 There are two things that made my mind while choosing it: the graduate projects and the site at Golden Lane.
 Looking at the projects that were shown every year gave me an idea of the amazing level of education.
 Also, I was lucky and I was able to visit the facilities and workshops at Golden Lane and I absolutely felt that this was where I wanted to be and spend my hours in.
 The workshops always become our second homes.